lorenzotomada/NS_continuation/tutorial.md

 This method is possibly the most important one of the whole class when it comes to the continuation algorithm previously introduced.

 Its input are:
-- `dst`, the vector in which the solution is going to be saved (and which serve as initial condition in the steady case and, if continuation is not used, in the unsteady one);
+- `dst`, the vector in which the solution is going to be saved (and which serves as initial condition in the steady case and, if continuation is not used, in the unsteady one);
 - `tolerance`, to serve as tolerance on the residual to decide whether or not stop;
 - `max_n_line_searches`, the maximum number of iterations of Newton's method which is allowed;
 - the usual `is_initial_step` and `steady_system`.